johnbender/effin/README.md

 ## Early Stages

 The tool is in the very early stages, most of the type mappings still need to be added and the haskell needs some serious refactoring

+## TODO

+- cabalize and compile to c
+- gem with native binary/extension?
+- structs